bbauska/YT-Learn-YouTube/README.md

                      startSeconds:Number}):Void
 </pre>

 This function loads the specified list and plays it.
-The list can be a playlist or a user's uploaded videos feed.
+The list can be a <mark>playlist</mark> or a user's uploaded videos feed.
 The ability to load a list of search results is deprecated and will no longer be supported as of 15 November 2020.